bufbuild/protobuf-es/docs/generated_code.md

 While it is not a perfectly clear-cut case, we chose to represent map fields as plain objects instead of [ECMAScript map objects](https://tc39.es/ecma262/multipage/keyed-collections.html#sec-map-objects).
-While `Map` has some benefits like better behavior around keys, they don't have a literal representation and do not support the spread operator.
+While `Map` has better behavior around keys, they do not have a literal representation, do not support the spread operator and type narrowing in TypeScript.

 ### Oneof groups